Klöckner & Co: Basic information

 The group operates as a Societas Europaea (SE), a European legal form for stock corporations.
 The company's business is the distribution of steel and metal products, their processing, as well as the acquisition and management of investments of all kinds.
 The business activities are managed by the Executive Board and the central departments of the Duisburg Holding and are carried out by the national companies.
 The group is divided into two operating segments (Kloeckner Metals Europe and Kloeckner Metals Americas), under which other operating country organizations operate.

-Shareholders
+Shares and major shareholders

 Klöckner & Co SE's share capital amounts to €249,375,000, which is divided into 99,750,000 no-par value registered shares.
 The company maintains a digital share register.

-In March 2023, the investment company Swoctem, wholly owned by Friedhelm Loh, submitted a voluntary public takeover offer for Klöckner & Co.
-The aim was to exceed the threshold of 30% without achieving an absolute majority.
-At the end of the offer period in May 2023, Swoctem held 41.53% of the group's shares.
-As of December 31, 2023, institutional investors held most of Klöckner & Co.'s shares: Swoctem (41.53%), Goldman Sachs (4.99%), Amiral Gestion (3.11%), and Dimensional Holdings (3.01%).

 Since 2006, the KCO share has been traded on the regulated market (Prime Standard) of the Frankfurt Stock Exchange and is listed on the SDAX.
 This makes Klöckner & Co one of the 160 largest listed companies in Germany.

+The major shareholders are: (as of mid-March 2026):